vckyou/Reforestation/README.md

-## I met this girl on a dating site and, I don't know, we just clicked.
+## A man tried to sell me a coffin today.
+I told him that's the last thing I need.